 A couple of metrics that you’ll want to keep track of are your card cycle time time and the growth rate of cards for your project.

 Your card cycle time is the entire time that it’s actively being worked on.
 This begins when you do your story card meeting with your product owner.
 In a perfect world it would end after the feature is deployed to production.
-In practice, however, sometimes it makes more sense to consider the card done when the card is accepted by your partners/stakeholders.
+In practice, however, sometimes it makes more sense to consider the card done when the card is accepted by your Product Owner.

 Card growth is another important metric to track as it affects your projections.
 Based on the rate at which cards are being discovered (growth) and the rate at which cards are being completed we can project when we will complete some subset of work.